Privacy & Disclosures

 You may close an individual account by giving us notice.
 We reserve the right to require the consent of all owners to close a joint account.
 We are not responsible for payment of any check, draft, withdrawal, transaction, or other item after your account is closed; however, if we pay an item after closure, you agree to reimburse us.

 17. Termination of membership You may terminate your membership by giving us notice or by withdrawing your minimum required membership share(s), if any, and closing all your accounts.
-You may be denied services for causing a loss to us, or you may be expelled for any reason as allowed by applicable law.
+You may be denied services for causing a loss to us, or you may be expelled for just cause or any reason as allowed by our bylaws or applicable law.

 18. Credit union liability If we do not properly complete a transaction according to this agreement, we will be liable for your losses or damages not to exceed the amount of the transaction, except as otherwise permitted by law.
 We will not be liable if: